szubaira/Multiple-Regression-Modeling-for-NYC-TLC-Upfront-Fare-Estimation/README.md

 ## Next Steps

-* Process and prepare the data for model training
 * Develop and fine-tune the regression model to predict taxi fares
 * Integrate the model into the app for real-time fare estimation
 * Conduct user testing and refine the model based on feedback